pytorch/pytorch/docs/source/deploy.rst

 Using the ``InterpreterManager::loadPackage`` method, you can load a ``torch.package`` from disk and make it available to all interpreters.

-Finally, ``Package::loadPickle`` allows you to retrieve specific Python objects from the package, like the ResNet model we saved earlier.
+``Package::loadPickle`` allows you to retrieve specific Python objects from the package, like the ResNet model we saved earlier.

+Finally, the model itself is a ``ReplicatedObj``.
+This is an abstract handle to an object that is replicated across multiple interpreters.
+When you interact with a ``ReplicatedObj`` (for example, by calling ``forward``), it will select an free interpreter to execute that interaction.

 Building and running the application